 If you are looking for an active community, and if you are of working age, this is a MUST-HAVE membership, just to be an Xscaper and have the community.

-Especially if you are a full-timer, the people you meet will possibly become like family.
+Especially if you are a full-timer, the people you meet may become like family.

 (Bigger discounts more often and more campgrounds to choose from.)

-However, if you plan to be in one spot for a long time, and they have parks in places that you want to be in, then this can be a great deal!
+At any rate, if you plan to be in one spot for a long time, and they have parks in places that you want to be in then this is a great deal!

-Especially if you want to have a great community in one of their Rainbow or Co-op parks.
-Camp Addict co-founder Marshall has only stayed at a Rainbow park in Washington for about a week.
+This is equally important if you want to have a great community in one of their Rainbow or Co-op parks.
+Camp Addict co-founder Marshall stayed at a Rainbow park in Washington for about a week.

 Camp Addict co-founder Kelly still has not stayed in one.

-Still, we are both Escapee's members and thoroughly enjoy the mail service benefits and the community of friends that we both have met through their Xscapers convergences.
+Still, we have both been Escapee's members for years now, and also thoroughly enjoy the mail service benefits.
+But above all, we love the community of friends that we both have met through their Xscapers convergences.

 Escapees memberships cost just $39.95 per year.